April 29, 2025

 • Podbean

-Once you’ve chosen one, upload your first episode (or even better, a podcast trailer) to the hosting service.
+Once you've chosen one, upload your first episode (or even better, a podcast trailer) to the hosting service.
 Add the name and cover art for your show, then grab the RSS feed link.
 You can automatically distribute new podcast episodes to directories like Spotify, Google Podcasts, and Apple Podcasts (formerly known as iTunes) once you get this link.
+According to industry data, being listed in all major directories can increase your potential audience reach by over 70%.

 Titles and show notes give a glimpse into each episode and convince listeners to tune in.
 They also help with your podcast's search engine optimization (SEO) strategy.
 If a search engine or podcast algorithm knows what you're talking about, it's more likely to display your episode in your target audience's search results.

-Here’s how to optimize each element:
+Here's how to optimize each element for podcast SEO best practices:

 • Podcast title.
 In less than 60 characters, detail what your episode is about and why someone should listen.
 Some popular hosts use curiosity gaps.
 Modern Wisdom, for example, has this episode title: “The Secret Tools to Hack Your Brain.”